JuhiJadhav/Group12_BigDataProject/README.md

 - What regions have the least amount of maintenance needed?
 - What sites are the densest and can they still be useful if their density rose?

-//Old
-- What regions have increased alternative energy usage?
-- What regions have decreased alternative energy usage?
-- Which types of energy sources have increased or decreased in certain times?
-- How will they change going forward?